Lecturer: Oleg Zaboronski

-Let us briefly explain the mathematical setting.
+Let us briefly explain the mathematical setting using the example of Bernoulli percolation.
 Percolation is a simple probabilistic model which exhibits a phase transition.
 The simplest version of percolation takes place on , which we view as a graph with edges between neighbouring vertices.
 All edges of are, independently of each other, chosen to be open with probability and closed with probability .
 A basic question in this model is `What is the probability that there exists an open path from the origin to the exterior of the square ?'
 A limit as of the question raised above is `What is the probability that there exists an open path from to infinity?'
 This probability is called the percolation probability and is denoted by .
 Clearly and , since there are no open edges at all when and all edges are open when .
 For some models there is a such that the global behaviour of the system is quite different for and for .
 Such a sharp transition in global behaviour of a system at some parameter value is called a phase transition or a critical phenomenon, and the parameter value at which the transition takes place is called a critical value.

 H.O.
 Georgii: Stochastics: introduction to probability theory and statistics, de Gruyter (2008). [basic introduction to stochastics and Markov chains (discrete time)]

 J. Norris: Markov chains, Cambridge University Press [standard reference treating the topic with mathematical rigor and clarity, and emphasizing numerous applications to a wide range of subjects]

 G. Grimmett, D. Stirzaker: Probability and Random Processes, OUP Oxford (2001) [chapter 6 on Markov chains]

 B. Bollabás, O. Riordan: Percolation, Cambridge University Press (2006). [a modern treatment of percolation.
 The introduction and the chapter on basic techniques are relevant for the lecture]